samiiexx/sam-js-49/README.md

 # Todo List
-Continued from Project #49 in Brad Traversy's 50 Projects in 50 Days.
-In this project, I  enhance the todo list to using the project Modern JavaScript Novice to Ninja.
+ In this project, I  change the functionality of the todo list from Project #49 in Brad Traversy's 50 Projects in 50 Days.

 ![Todo List](screenshot.jpg)